denoland/manual/basics/modules/private.md

 ## GitHub

-To be able to access private repositories on GitHub, you would need to issue yourself a _personal access token_.
+To access private repositories on GitHub, you would need to issue yourself a _personal access token_.
 You do this by logging into GitHub and going under _Settings -> Developer settings -> Personal access tokens_:

 ![Personal access tokens settings on GitHub](../../images/private-pat.png)